esabouraud/steamscordbot/README.md

 # steamscordbot

-Using the Steam Web API for happy fun times in Discord.
+Discord Bot written in Python 3.8 giving access to Steam Web API through chat commands.

 ## Features

+- Resolve a vanity URL name into a Steam ID
+- List rarest or latest achievements of a public Steam profile

 ## TODO

-- list Discord users on server that have linked their Steam accounts (+ mention friends if caller has linked his steam account)
+- ~~list Discord users on server that have linked their Steam accounts (+ mention friends if caller has linked his steam account)~~
+  - cannot be done, see limitations below.
-- display Steam user information and status from Discord name if linked or from Steam vanity url name
+- display Steam user information and status ~~from Discord name if linked~~ or from Steam vanity url name
 - explore the Steam Web API for ideas : <https://partner.steamgames.com/doc/webapi>
-  - list rarest achievements
   - list items on sale in marketplace
 - make it a proper chatbot with NLP ?